The Thrill of Being Shot At

 Moving on briskly through the boring stuff, we reach the last day of the conflict and another cease fire is pending, again at four pm.
 The brain surgeons at HQ were no fools though.
 This time they suspected that Goliath’s communications might not be up to scratch and their front line might not be informed.
 So they send orders to our front line to hold on, as eventually the information would reach Goliath and the cease fire would actually take place.
 They also knew that whoever held land at the implementation of the cease fire would likely hold on to it permanently after that.

-The area was (and still is) called “Domes” and I realised why it did not require any great imagination on the part of the godfather who named it, when I looked around me.
-Smooth dome-like hills dotted all over the place, like a lunar surface, without any cover.
+The area was (and still is) called “Domes” and I realized why it did not require any great imagination on the part of the godfather who named it, when I looked around me.
+Smooth dome-like low hills dotted all over the place, like a lunar surface, without any cover.
 In 40 C (104F) August heat we lined up to attack the visiting team in order to take back one of those hills the visitors had unsportingly occupied after the cease fire.
 I knew from exercises we had done how difficult it is to run up hills loaded with gear, so I dropped everything to the ground except my rifle, my bayonet and my bullets.
 Despite the merciless heat, I made the conscious decision to drop my water canteen as well.
 I figured that in the unlikely event that I made it to the top of the hill alive, someone on the other team would have a canteen of water and that he would not object to my taking it off HIS dead body.

 The signal was given and we moved on.
 Immediately the most exhilarating sounds erupted.
 We could not actually see the visiting team, as they were wisely dug in on that hill, thinking that we might even have artillery to support our attack.
 I imagined how red faced they would be when it downed on them that we were simply walking up to them "al fresco", without any artillery or any other support whatsoever.

-We must have been quite close though, because we could actually hear the popping sound the mortars made as they left their tubes.
+We must have been quite close though, because I could actually hear the popping sound the mortars made as they left their tubes.
 A popping sound, a long screeching, wonderful whistle and then the magnificent explosion.
 What amazingly wonderful sights and sounds!
 You could actually see the direction of the gasses from the explosions, as they carried dry earth with them in needle shaped form on their upward travels, with the dirt partly hiding the reddish colour of the explosions and then showering us on its way back to earth At the same time the visitors' machine guns were firing without stop.
 We knew they were the visitors', because we did not have any ourselves.
 As the bullets hit the ground around my feet and ricocheted off in all directions, I was actually surprised that the ricocheting sounded exactly like in the movies.
 Zinggggg.

 As I walked on I remembered the many discussions about the existence of God I had with two good friends of mine.
 One was religious, the other an agnostic and I was the atheist.
 At least I was an atheist in daylight.
 Sometimes on a dark scary night I could be flexible in my approach to the subject.
 All discussions would stumble and end on my friends’ expressed belief that if my life was in danger, I would call on God to help me.
 I thought that the position I found myself in at that moment qualified under the heading of life endangerment, so could I actually say it?
 I tested it out and whispered: “There is no God”.
 To be fair to my friends, I admit that at that exact moment, I involuntarily ducked.
 And because I ducked, I laughed at myself for it out loud.